Siphe247/Lionel-Messi-Heatmap/README.md

 ## 🗣️ Let’s chat!

 If you're into football analytics, player tracking, or just love breaking the game down like I do — feel free to connect or drop me a message.
-My LinkedIn is https://www.linkedin.com/in/sipheuvuyo-mngxunyeni-346552135/